-- An assumption in classical economics is firms seek to maximise profits.
+- An assumption in classical economics is that firms seek to maximise profits.

 Diagram of Profit Maximisation

-However, after Q1, the marginal cost of the output is greater than the marginal revenue.
+- However, after the output of 5, the marginal cost of the output is greater than the marginal revenue.
 This means the firm will see a fall in its profit level because the cost of these extra units is greater than revenue.

-Therefore, for a firm profit maximisation involves selling a lower quantity and at a higher price. see also: Diagram of monopoly
+- Therefore, in a monopoly profit maximisation involves selling a lower quantity and at a higher price. see also: Diagram of monopoly

 Profit Maximisation in Perfect Competition

 In perfect competition, the same rule for profit maximisation still applies.
-The firm maximises profit where MR=MC.
+The firm maximises profit where MR=MC (at Q1).

 For a firm in perfect competition, demand is perfectly elastic, therefore MR=AR=D.